Operation Toan Thang III: March

 On 21 March at 02:10, a unit of the 3rd Brigade, 82nd Airborne Division in night defensive positions 15 mi southwest of Trảng Bàng received mortar fire followed by a ground attack.
 The unit returned fire with organic weapons and were supported by helicopter gunships and AC-119 gunships in an action that lasted two hours.
 The bodies of seven PAVN/VC were found, while U.S. losses were two killed.
-At 02:50, a landing zone occupied by a unit of the 1st Brigade, 1st Cavalry Division 10 mi northeast of Tây Ninh received 150 rounds of mixed 60/82mm mortar fire.
+At 02:50, a landing zone occupied by a unit of the 1st Brigade, 1st Cavalry Division 10 mi northeast of Tây Ninh received 150 rounds of mixed 60/82 mm mortar fire.
 A ground attack followed at about 03:45.
 The unit returned fire with organic weapons and were supported by artillery and helicopter gunships along with AC-47 gunships.
 The enemy broke contact at about 06:45.
 PAVN/VC losses were five killed while U.S. losses were ten killed, among those killed was Specialist 4 Donald R. Johnston who smothered the blasts of three enemy-thrown explosives with his body, actions for which he was posthumously awarded the medal of Honor.
 At 11:20, a unit of the 1st Infantry Division, under the operational control of the 11th ACR, discovered a weapons cache 6 mi west of Phước Vĩnh Base Camp containing 31 AK-47s and 24 RPG-2 rounds.
 A UH-1 was hit by ground fire and crashed 11 mi north of Tây Ninh killing five men on board.